ericpruitt/sshfsexec/README.md

 This option is disabled by default and must be set before the command arguments are parsed / while `pre_process_config` is `True`.

-**preserve_isatty**: Normally, a TTY will only be allocated on the remote server if, locally, stdin and stdout are TTY's.
-This causes problems with things like `grep --color` and `ls --color=auto`, both of which examine stdout to determine whether or not colors should be rendered.
-Setting `preserve_isatty` will result in some kludgey stuff being done to make sure the isatty results for stdin, stdout and stderr on the remote process are the same as for the local process.
+**preserve_isatty**: A PTY will normally only be allocated on the remote server if the local stdin and stdout are pseudo-terminals.
+This causes problems with things like `grep --color` and `ls --color=auto`, both of which check the value of isatty on stdout to determine whether or not colors should be rendered.
+Setting `preserve_isatty` will result in some kludgey stuff being done to make sure the isatty results for stdin, stdout and stderr on the remote process are the same as for the local sshfsexec process.

-In its current implemenation, this option is buggy: anything launched on the remote server that reads from stdin will hang indefinitely waiting.
+In its current implemenation, this option is buggy: anything launched on the remote server that reads from stdin will hang indefinitely even when no more data is available and the local pipe has been closed.

 ### Command Execution Variables ###